Sunday 3 February 2018

 I was among the first up and around in the morning.
 I organised my breakfast and some lunch.
 Others were soon up and about.
 Further discussions regarding plans continued.
 People were heading in a number of different directions.

-On my last look in this direction, Dapples Creek Track was closed and the steep section of Misery Trail was looking rough, rocky and wet, so I aborted.
+On my last look in this direction, Dapples Creek Track was closed and the steep section of Misery Trail was looking rough, rocky and wet, so I aborted: I did feel comfortable tackling the slope in the Forester.
 This time, the track up to Mount Misery was easy, having been graded in the recent past.
 The track became a little rough after the summit, with several deep erosion gutters to negotiate.
 We continued to a little north of the summit and parked.

 Mount Misery Range VK3/VG-008 1647 m 10 points